mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 They will talk to you about the side effects you'll start to experience after your chemotherapy.
 You'll be given printed materials that explain these side effects in detail and you'll be shown what to do if you need to get help while you are in your apartment/hotel.

 You will be introduced to the "Patient Temperature and Oral Intake Diary" that you and your caregiver will use to record your temperature and hydration every four hours while you are awake.
+The diary is included at the back of this guide.

 You will be given a digital thermometer and instructed on how to take your temperature.